6.0 Employee Information and Training

 - Location of emergency equipment including emergency showers, eyewashes, and fire extinguishers.

-- Within the context of the specific workplace, how to access SDSs and the UNR Hazard Communication Program (this document).
+- Within the context of the specific workplace, how to access SDSs and the University Hazard Communication Program (this document).

 6.3 Maintenance of General Hazard Communication Training Records